exercism/python/exercises/practice/global-meeting/.docs/introduction.md

 # Introduction

 You've decided to make your video game manufacturing company The Catness® fully remote: all employees work from home!
-This has multiple advantages: after all, transit is annoying and exhausting, and everyone has their commute time back for more important activities (_like plying on their gaming consoles_).
+This has multiple advantages: after all, transit is annoying and exhausting, and everyone has their commute time back for more important activities (_like playing on their gaming consoles_).
-Furthermore, people all over the world have heard about your wonderful company, and you've got lots of new and diverse talent working away at the latest edition of your flagship game _**Mad Cat**_.
+Furthermore, people all over the world have heard about your wonderful company, and you've got lots of new and diverse talent working away at the latest edition of your flagship game _Mad Cat_.

 You're thrilled!
 There's only one hitch.